 If you have a chimney you will want it to be cleaned every year.
 This way your chimney will be free of the harmful creosote that builds up over time.
 Creosote is highly flammable and can light a house on fire in a matter of minutes.
 If you have a chimney you will need to hire a chimney cleaner once a year to avoid such a deadly possibility.

 It is a great idea that you invest in good quality outdoor tools.
-This way when you need to shovel two feet of snow you will be ready and will not sprain your back.
-You should also invest in a high quality broom.
+This way when you need to shovel two feet of snow you will be ready and will not strain your back.
+You should also invest in a high-quality broom.
 Then you can sweep away light snow instead of bringing out the shovel.
 You may also want to get a few bags of kitty litter to create traction on your driveway and sidewalks.
-It is cheap, affordable, and much more eco-friendly than salt or snow melt.
+It is cheap, affordable, and much more eco-friendly than salt or snowmelt.

 Make a Power Outage Kit

 While we may not think of it, there are plenty of times throughout winter where the power does out.
 Making a power outage kit can give you and your family a bit of relief if and when the power goes out and the cold begins creeping into your house.
 Here are a few things you may want to keep in your kit: